subquery/subql/docs/create/mapping.md

 ## Custom Substrate Chains

 SubQuery can be used on any Substrate-based chain, not just Polkadot or Kusama.
-However, due to sandbox limitations, we don't support external modules or methods and you do not receive type definitions from external JSON RPC calls.

-You can still use a custom Substrate-based chain, and we provide tools to importing types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).
+You can use a custom Substrate-based chain, and we provide tools to importing types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).

 In the following sections we use our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty) to explain the integration process.